In-Feed Native Advertising: Best Practices for Publishers

 Twitter In Feed Native Advertising

-It’s also important to adapt to the real time nature of the platform.
+It’s also important to adapt to the real-time nature of the platform.
 Twitter usage is all about the here and now; it’s about users engaging with it at a certain moment within a certain context.
 Therefore, you need to market for the moment – rather than the product alone.
-Plus, with Twitter ads now including images and video, you can also utilise these elements in your in feed advertising.
+Plus, with Twitter ads now including images and video, you can also utilize these elements in your in-feed advertising.